mlcommons/training/single_stage_detector/ssd/README.md

 layers of the ResNet-34 implementation from the [Torchvision model zoo](https://download.pytorch.org/models/resnet34-333f7ec4.pth), described in detail [here](https://pytorch.org/docs/stable/torchvision/models.html).
-It is a ResNet-34 network trained on 224x224 Imagenet to achieve a Top-1 error rate of 26.7 and a Top-5 error rate of 8.58.
+It is a ResNet-34 network trained on 224x224 ImageNet to achieve a Top-1 error rate of 26.7 and a Top-5 error rate of 8.58.

 ## Head network